Solicitors Specialising in Lease Variation

 Experienced, professional landlords know the provisions they need to have in the leases for their properties to make them the profitable investments they intended.
 Many other landlords and leaseholders might not be quite so certain that their leases are ‘fit for purpose’.
-At this point either party would be well advised to seek out the services of an experienced solicitor who specialises in leasehold property to ensure that their best interests are identified and are being best served.
+And that’s why it’s sometimes necessary for lease variation – to make sure you’ve got the right lease and its fit for purpose

 Does the lease really need variation?

 It’s surprising how many leases are not fully fit for purpose.
 Some were badly drafted in the first place, and others are simply out of date.

 Among the most common reasons to apply for a lease variation such as:

 • Dysfunctional, inadequate or absent provisions, which might include those covering:

 - Periodic increases in ground rent and the recovering of any arrears that accrue.

 - Repair and maintenance required for a reasonable standard of accommodation.